chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

   }
   current = current.children[secondLetterIndex];

-  // If the word has two characters, then the current child dictionary is a word if (word.length === 2) {
+  // If the word has two characters, the current child dictionary is the end of a word if (word.length === 2) {
     current.isEndOfWord = true;
     return;